-Contractor will submit an annual Cost Report on the State mandated forms, in compliance with the State Cost Report manual, to County by September 30th, after the close of the fiscal year.
-Contractor may request extension of due date for good cause and at its discretion, County will provide written approval or denial of request.
+Contractor shall submit an annual Cost Report on the State Department of Health Care Services' mandated forms-in compliance with the Department of Health Care Services (DHCS) Cost Report manual-to County by September 30th, after the close of the fiscal year.
+Contractor may request extension of due date for good cause-at its discretion, County shall provide written approval or denial of request.
 The Cost Report requires the reporting of all services to the County on one Cost Report.

-The Cost Report calculates the Cost per unit as the lowest of Actual Cost, Published Charge, or State DHCS County Interim Rate.
-A Cost Report Settlement will be completed by County within a reasonable timeline and will be based on the lower of Contractor's actual cost to provide services under this contract or contract maximum.
-Payment will be required by County or Contractor within 60 days of Settlement, or as otherwise mutually agreed.
+The Cost Report calculates the Cost per unit as the lowest of Contractor Actual Cost, Contract Maximum, or County's total paid amount under this contract.

+A Cost Report Settlement shall be completed by County within one year of the end date of the contract and shall be based on the lower of the amount paid by the County and the Contractor's allowable total cost.
+If Contractor cost is lower than the amount paid by the County under this contract, payment of the difference shall be required by Contractor within 60 days of Settlement or as otherwise mutually agreed.

+Audits:

-Contractor will be subject to State DHCS/Federal Medi-Cal or Quality Assurance audits at any time.
-Contractor and County will each be responsible for any errors or omissions on their part.
-The annual State DHCS/Federal Audit may not occur until five years after close of a fiscal year and not be settled until all audit appeals are completed/closed.
-Final findings must be paid by County or Contractor within 60 days of final audit report or as otherwise agreed.
+Contractor shall submit to DHCS Medi-Cal or County Fiscal or Quality Assurance Audits at any time.
+Contractor and County shall each be responsible for any audit errors or omissions on their part.
+The annual DHCS/Federal Audit may not occur until five years or more after close of fiscal year and not be settled until all Audit appeals are completed/closed.
+Final Audit findings must be paid by County or Contractor within 60 days of final Audit report or as otherwise agreed.